1. Do put your bills on hold, if you can

 You've been laid off?
 If you had health insurance, you can keep it going.
 You don't want to be left without coverage, especially not in the middle of a national health crisis.

 "You can now take over the payments that you were making and your company was making on your behalf, to the health insurance policy that you currently have.
 That’s called COBRA," Orman says in the Deadline interview.
 "That will last for 18 months."

 The author of the new book The Ultimate Retirement Guide for 50+ warns that COBRA is expensive.
-Orman says your other option is to shop for a policy in the Obamacare marketplace at HealthCare.gov.
+Orman says one option is to look for a policy in the Obamacare marketplace at HealthCare.gov.